 The discovery of the eastern colonnade of Lincoln’s forum in 1878 still ranks as one of the most important archaeological finds in the city’s history.
 When George Allis began digging the foundations of a new house on Bailgate in late April 1878, he could little have suspected that he would soon be discovering the base of a large, sandstone Roman column, or that further work would eventually lead to an entire colonnade of 19 such columns, subsequently to be understood as the eastern edge of the town’s forum.
-This dramatic discovery is worthy of a blog post in itself at some point in the future (I use a photograph of it as the header image for this blog), but here I want to focus on just one rather unusual object discovered during the excavations – a ceramic mould depicting a side-on female portrait.
+This dramatic discovery is worthy of a blog post in itself at some point in the future, but here I want to focus on just one rather unusual object discovered during the excavations – a ceramic mould depicting a side-on female portrait.

-> The mould was discovered ‘close to the base of one of the columns’ (Arch J CIII) by Mr Allis and remained in his family until 1979 when it was placed on permanent loan to the museum by his daughter.
+The mould was discovered ‘close to the base of one of the columns’ (Arch J CIII) by Mr Allis and remained in his family until 1979 when it was placed on permanent loan to the museum by his daughter.
 Sadly, it is not known which exact column it was found close to and the mould is not mentioned in any of the discussions of the colonnade published in the years following its discovery (see some of these on my links and resources pages).

 The mould has been made by pressing a 3 dimensional object, believed to have been a steelyard weight but more of that below, into clay, taking an impression of one half of it.
 Although there may have been another half to the mould, enabling a 3 dimensional replica to have been cast, it is equally likely that this mould was all there ever was.
 As the modern cast below demonstrates, this single mould might have been used to produce a side-on bust, perhaps to be used as a decorative attachment for furniture.
 Ultimately, though, the function of any resulting casts remains a mystery.